ersinesen/eyetracker/README.md

 # Eye Tracker

-Makes use of our novel eye localization method.
+An eye localization method.
 Demo is prepared using HTML5 webRTC capture, face-api.js, opencvjs.

+Warning: Not finished.

 # Build